Embracing Winter: Engaging Children with Snowy Songs

 My students will sing this song over and over again.
 On the recording, the last time just slows down to signal the end of the song.

-When I arranged this song, the children first sing the words to build their understanding of autumn.
+When I arranged this song, the children first sang the words to build their understanding of autumn.
 I also created a section where children can create their own movements.
 It’s important to give children opportunities to express themselves freely.
 They can spin fast or slow.
 They can pretend to blow in the wind.

 Children love dancing with lightweight scarves.
 The color doesn’t seem to matter.
 They just love the way the scarves float so lightly.
 As students sing, they float their scarves back and forth (crossing their midline) moving their bodies lower and lower, just like the music.
-When they sing “Whoosh!” they scoop up the scarves and start again.
+When they sing “Whoosh!” they scoop up the scarves.

-Here’s a video of my young learners.
+Here’s a video of my young learners in Tokyo.

 I use small, lightweight hemmed scarves like these.
 Search for “hemmed scarves” or “juggling scarves.”
 Check the reviews.
 I like mine!
 Young children can practice naming the color, too.